Sarmientosaurus: Size and distinguishing traits

-Sarmientosaurus has an estimated length of twelve metres and a weight of ten tonnes.

 The describing authors indicated nine unique distinguishing traits, autapomorphies.
 The eye socket is large, equalling 40% of the length of the skull.
 The ascending branch of the maxilla has a complex connection with a top process of the lacrimal bone, being wedged between its outer side and inner side.
 The inner edge of the rear part of the ascending branch of the maxilla touches the rim of the bony nostril with a low but distinct ridge.
 The ascending branch of the quadratojugal has at its lower rear a tongue-shaped process overlapping the rear of the quadrate.
 In the braincase there are three separate exits for the nervus trigeminus.
 An inner vein channel connecting the infundibulum with the brains stem, is lacking.
 The premaxillary teeth are positioned vertically, the maxillary teeth are inclining to the front and the dentary teeth are inclining to the rear.
 The middle neck vertebrae have strut-like, instead of plate-shaped, ridges between the front joint processes and the vertebral centrum.
 A long and thin ossified tendon is running along the low side of the series of neck vertebrae and neck ribs.